-- Note: When prompted for a password, you can type either your user or administrator password. - 1.
-From the CMOS Setup Utility program menu, select Set User Password and press Enter.
+- Note: When prompted for a password, you can type your user, administrator, or supervisor password. - 1.
+From the Setup Utility program menu, select Set User Password and press Enter.
 A message will display that indicates the password has been disabled. - 2.
 Press any key to continue.

-Administrator password
+Administrator or supervisor password

-Setting an administrator password deters unauthorized persons from changing configuration settings.
-If you are responsible for maintaining the settings of several computers, you might want to set an administrator password.
+Setting an administrator or supervisor password deters unauthorized persons from changing configuration settings.
+If you are responsible for maintaining the settings of several computers, you might want to set an administrator or supervisor password.

-After you set an administrator password, a password prompt is displayed each time you try to access the CMOS Setup Utility program.
+After you set an administrator or supervisor password, a password prompt is displayed each time you try to access the Setup Utility program.
 If you type the wrong password, you will see an error message.
 If you type the wrong password three times, you must turn the computer off and start again.

-If both the user and administrator passwords are set, you can type either password.
-However, to change any configuration settings, you must use your administrator password.
+If the user password and administrator or supervisor password are set, you can type any password.
+However, to change any configuration settings, you must use your administrator or supervisor password.

-Setting, changing, or deleting an administrator password
+Setting, changing, or deleting an administrator or supervisor password

-To set or change an administrator password, do the following:
+To set or change an administrator or supervisor password, do the following:

-- Note: A password can be any combination of up to eight characters (A- Z, a-z, and 0-9). - 1.
-Start the CMOS Setup Utility program (see "Starting the CMOS Setup Utility program" on page 27). - 2.
-From the CMOS Setup Utility program menu, select Set Administrator Password and press Enter. - 3.
+Note: A password can be any combination of up to eight characters (A- Z, a-z, and 0-9).

+- 1. Start the Setup Utility program (see "Starting the Setup Utility program" on page 29). - 2.
+From the Setup Utility program menu, select Set Administrator Password or Set Supervisor Password and press Enter. - 3.
 The password dialog box will be displayed.
 Type the new password, and press Enter.